Dendron, Virginia

 Dendron is a town in Surry County, Virginia, United States.
-The population was 251 at the 2010 census.
+The population was 251 at the 2020 census.
 Sculptor Leslie Garland Bolling was born in Dendron, as was mayor of Hopewell, Virginia, Curtis W. Harris.

 Geography

 Dendron is located at 37°2′40″N 76°56′5″W (37.044516, -76.934737).

-According to the United States Census Bureau, the town has a total area of 3.6 square miles (9.2 km^{2}), all of it land.
+According to the United States Census Bureau, the town has a total area of 3.6 square miles (9.2 km^{2}), all land.

 History

 Dendron was originally a mill town, built and run by the Surry Lumber Company in to house employees of its sawmill.
 The village was known as Mussel Fork Village until 1896 when it was renamed "Dendron."
 The name was derived from δένδρον, the Greek word for tree.
-The years after 1896 saw rapid growth and expansion of the sawmill and the Town.
-More people moved to Dendron and additional Company housing built.
+The years after 1896 saw rapid growth and expansion of the sawmill and the town.
+More people moved to Dendron and additional Company housing was built.
 By 1906, Dendron had a population of 1513 people, 298 dwellings, two hotels, eighteen Company stores and five churches.

 By 1928, Dendron's population had reached nearly 3,000 people.
 In addition to those establishments listed above, there was also a post office, two schools, a jail, two banks, two doctors, a skating rink, a movie theater, and a number of non-company owned businesses; such as a drug store, barber shops, garages, cleaning establishments, a pool room, a restaurant, bakery and an ice cream parlor.

 The company also operated a narrow gauge railroad known as Sussex, Surry and Southampton Railway that transported logs to its sawmill in Dendron, and lumber to its wharf on the James River.
 It also offered passenger service to Dendron and other small towns along its route.
 One of its steam locomotives built in 1891 was sold to Argent Lumber company in 1926.
 It was later bought by Midwest Central Railroad in 1960.
 Completely restored it is still in operation as Midwest Central Railroad's flagship locomotive.

 Production peaked in 1920, and the company did not replant after it cut trees.
 By 1925, most of the area's old growth timber was exhausted.
 The Surry Lumber Company shut its Dendron sawmills on October 27, 1927.
 With its major employer gone, the town lost population rapidly, as did nearby Sedley, Vicksville, and Central Hill.
 The following year, the company began dismantling and selling its equipment and buildings, leaving Dendron without a railroad, water system or electricity.